navya52/ai-locus-agent/HOW_TO_USE.md

 - **Data access**: Download tracking, user interactions
 - **Storage details**: S3 location, metadata preservation

+## Error Handling & Graceful Degradation

+ If something goes wrong, you'll get friendly messages instead of scary error codes.
+For example:
+- **PDF processing fails?** → "Unable to read this file, please try a different PDF"
+- **AI analysis times out?** → "Analysis taking longer than expected, please wait"
+- **Network issues?** → "Connection problem, please check your internet and try again"

+We also have fallbacks - if the AI can't analyze a document, we still extract the NHS number (using regex algorithm) and store the file.

 ##  Troubleshooting

 - Ensure the file is a valid PDF